The Beginning of a Vision

-Raise Productions began serving the Columbus community in 1985 when Founder and President Raymond Wise shared his ideas and vision to establish a Gospel Music production company and educational facility with his two friends, Frank Lane and Shuryl Sutherland, the former and later served as Vice President and Assistant Vice President respectively.
+Raise Productions officially began serving the Columbus community in 1986 when Founder and President Dr. Raymond Wise shared his vision of establishing a gospel music production company and educational facility with longtime friends Frank Lane and Shuryl Sutherland-Thompson, who served as Vice President and Assistant Vice President respectively.
+Together, they combined administrative, musical, artistic, and creative gifts that helped shape Raise Productions into a thriving ministry and arts institution.

-Though Wise had produced events under the name of Raise Productions in other areas of the country, the three friends joined together to establish a permanent home and branch of Raise Productions in Columbus, Ohio.
+Although Dr. Wise had previously produced events under the Raise Productions name in other parts of the country, Columbus became the permanent home and headquarters for the organization’s expanding vision.

 Past Raise Facilities